CalebCouch/tbGIVE/README.md

 # TBPUB

+## Books & Pages
+A TBPUB Documents consists of a single Book of Pages, Where a Book is a Json Array of Pages.
+Each Page must contain a price field, where the minimum price of a Page is one sat per byte.

+## Publishing
+To publish a Book, the hash of the Book is put in a bitcoin transaction that destroys at least as many sats as the sum of all its pages.
+To limit the number of Blockspace used, only the highest paying Book in a Block is concider valid.

 ## TBPUB Root Node

 ### Description

-A TBPUB Root Node is a heavy-weight but fully trustless node capable of reading, verifying, and publishing documents on the network.
+A TBPUB Root Node is a heavy-weight but fully trustless node capable of reading, verifying, and publishing books on the network.

-When starting your node it will crawl through the blockchain, creating a list of all the published documents, and  other Root Nodes on the network.
-To obtain the published data, you must first be on the network to prevent spam.
-Getting on the network requires that your Root Node is Discoverable via the Bitcoin blockchain.
-To allow your Root Node to be discovered, it will create a bitcoin transaction containing a did-dht key pointing to your Root Node.
-Each Root Node will only allow you to read the published data once.
-Every Root Node after verifying the documents, will store and allow other Root Nodes to read the data exactly once.
+When starting your Root Node, it will crawl through the blockchain, creating a list of all the published books, and other Root Nodes on the network.
+To obtain the data contained in the Books, you must be discoverable by the network to prevent spam.
+To be discoverable by other Root Nodes on the network, your Root Node will create a bitcoin transaction containing a did-dht key pointing to your Root Node.
+Each Root Node can only be read by another Root node once, Expecting that after obtaining and verifying the data, each will store it locally.

 ### Requirements
 1. Bitcoin Core Full Node